 How quickly can you get me the finished products?
 It depends on the project size and how quickly you need them.
 If you have a deadline for an audition tape, etc., let me know ahead of time and I will be sure to allot time to be sure you get them in time, even if it’s two days away.
 Just keep in mind that the files for videos are often large and take a long time for me to upload, for you to download, and for you to subsequently submit.
 Even if you don’t have a deadline, I will be sure to deliver the finished product within a reasonable timeframe.
 In the case of complex video productions, that timeframe can sometimes take a few months depending on the number of ongoing projects I have at the moment.

 How will I recieve the final product?
 I like use a file transfer service called WeTransfer, which is sent to your email address (you don’t need an account).
-You have a week to download the audio and video (if applicable) files onto your own storage before they go away– but don’t worry!
+You have a limited time to download the media files onto your own storage before they go away– but don’t worry!
 I always keep backups in case you missed it.
 If you want to arrange to meet in person for a local transfer, I can transfer directly from my storage drive to your computer or a flash drive.

 How do edits work?
 For audio-only classical editing, the possibilities are vast so long as we get sufficient takes for all the material during the session.
 I will provide you with reference audio of all the good takes from the session.
 The best way is to send me a score either marked with annotations indicating the takes you want, or accompanied by a written key that references places in the score such as, “Measures 1-16 use Take 3; mm.
 17-20 use Take 5; mm.
 21 to the 3rd beat of 32 use Take 2…,” etc.